troyraen/PGB_testing/_LSST-sample-alerts/main.md

 <!-- fe ## Prereqs + GCP setup + alert schema -->

 <a name="HERE">LEFT OFF HERE</a>
+_need to create the BQ table with proper schema__. having trouble getting bq to read the avro file.
+Try re-writing the file with fastavro before storing to GCS.

-_rewrite rubin sim avros to GCS without stripping header. use the following code to try to read that file to see if it was written as a proper avro file._
+_use the following code to try to read that file to see if it was written as a proper avro file._

 __Load 1 alert, GCS -> BQ, so that table (with proper schema) is created__
 - _Use fastavro to write a uncompressed avro as a temp file, then upload that to BQ_